75 Things No Woman Over 50 Should Own

-That hot pink sign proclaiming your living room a bar?
-It’s anything but adorably whimsical when you’re an adult.
-By the time you’re over 50, novelty signage simply shouldn’t hold the appeal it did when you were a 20-something.
+That hot pink sign proclaiming your living room has a bar?
+It’s not exactly adorably whimsical when you’re an adult.
+By the time you’re over 50, novelty signage doesn’t hold the appeal it did when you were in your 20s.

 Your home isn’t a dorm room, so it’s time you ditched the décor that says otherwise.
-In addition to being generally unattractive, butterfly chairs are also about the flimsiest furniture you can buy, meaning one wrong move can land you on the floor.
+Besides, butterfly chairs are about the flimsiest furniture you can buy, meaning one wrong move can land you on the floor.

 Novelty salt and pepper shakers

 By 50, your kitchen should be more than just a place to store takeout menus.
 And if you’re a competent cook—or at least trying to become one—that means the days of novelty salt and pepper shakers should be behind you.